jaclynpgh/CS344-Portfolio-Project/README.md

-My own shell in C that implements a subset of features of well-known shells, such as bash.
+A simple shell in C that implements a subset of features of well-known shells, such as bash.

 The program will:
 1. Provide a prompt for running commands